washuvis/revisit/public/truncation-study/assets/introduction.md

 <p style="font-size: 13px">There are no known risks from being in this study.
 You will not benefit personally.
 However, we hope that others may benefit in the future from what we learn as a result of this study.
 You will not have any costs for being in this research study.</p>

 <p style="font-size: 13px">You will be paid for being in this research study.
-You will receive a pay of $X for completing this quiz.
-At the end of the study, copy your survey code back to Prolific to receive your payment.</p>
+You will receive a pay of $3 for completing this quiz.</p>

 <p style="font-size: 13px">This survey is completely anonymous; we will not collect any personally identifiable information.
 We will only have access to your Prolific ID, which we will use solely for payment purposes.</p>